-Recognizing existing shortcomings in STEM education, public engagement, environmental justice, and DEIA is a first step, but resolving them will be complex.
+Recognizing existing shortcomings in STEM education and public engagement is a first step, but resolving them will be complex.
 Addressing the challenges described above will require circumspection, intentionality, and deliberate action across individual, institutional, and national levels.
-The new Earth observing technologies that will be available over the next decade, coupled with the OBB Grand Challenges to be addressed if we are to support and sustain a thriving Blue Economy, provide broad opportunities to strengthen and build a more diverse STEM workforce and to better engage individuals and communities.
-We have opportunities to address scientific gaps and promote meaningful involvement of all members of humanity by leveraging Earth Observations in combination with the rich historic information contained in traditional knowledge, working to co-develop scientific knowledge in a transparent and accessible manner, fully embracing open science.
+The new Earth observing technologies that will be available over the next decade, coupled with the OBB Grand Challenges to be addressed if we are to support and sustain a thriving Blue Economy, provide broad opportunities to strengthen and build a more resilient, agile, and able STEM workforce and to better engage individuals and communities.
+We have opportunities to address scientific gaps and promote meaningful involvement of communities by leveraging Earth Observations in combination with the rich historic information contained in traditional knowledge, working to co-develop scientific knowledge in a transparent manner, fully embracing open science.